A digital advertisement for PST Private, highlighting virtual cards with benefits like cashback and express withdrawal.

 What if there were quicker solutions?

 Here’s the point: Large Language Models (LLMs), like ChatGPT, are entering tech support roles.
 They answer questions and troubleshoot common problems efficiently.
 But can they fully replace human technicians?
-This blog examines where LLMs excel, where they fall short, and why humans still play a important role in IT support.
+This blog examines where LLMs excel, where they fall short, and why humans still play a pivotal function in IT support.

 Wondering what works better?
 Let’s get into it!